Aurelian Townshend: Career

+Descendants

 He had a daughter, Mary Townshend.
 She married George Kirke, a Groom of the Bedchamber.
 Their daughter Diana Kirke married Aubrey de Vere, 20th Earl of Oxford in 1673.
 Their son Charles died as an infant, and with the death of the 20th Earl the earldom of Oxford, created in 1142, became extinct.

 Works

 Townshend's poetry is remarkably formal and simultaneously free.
 His language is delicate, and his lines musical.
 T. S. Eliot praised the musicality of Townshend's poetry, and Hugh Kenner argues that Townshend's mixture of formality and liberty set the stage for Andrew Marvell, while others consider him distinctly minor (e.g. Rumrich and Chaplin).